gomods/athens/docs/content/maintainers/first-issue-template.md

 draft: false
 ---

-This document provides a template for any issue body that is to be labeled `good first issue`.
-This should assume the contributor is either new to open source or at least new to the project.
+The following is intended for project [maintainers](#) when triaging issues and deciding to label them as a `good first issue`.
+It is meant to serve as a guide on good practices only as each issue is different.
+This designation will be at the discretion of a [maintainer](#).

+In this template we will assume this may be the contributor's first pull request in The Athens Project.

 ---

+Generally we will still want to try and follow the issue template for [bugs](#) or [features](#).
+If you are performing issue triage you may need to add more information to fulfill the below template.

+## Template

+### New to Athens?

+Link to contribution docs, slack etc.

 ### What needs to be done?

-Here should be a detailed outline of the issue or feature.
+The issue should contain a detailed outline of the bug or feature.

 This should include links to any relevant references both within and outside of the project.
 Other issues, pull requests or comments.
+It could also include relevant links to our docs or maybe blogs posts.

-Try to include ideas of what good a starting place might be.
+Try to include ideas of what good a starting place might be, or anything that has been experimented with already.

 #### New To Open Source

-#### New To The Athens Project
+Here some links to stuff that helps.